Why Patients Don’t Come Back?

 • Confusing and frustrating phone systems with option trees where you can’t talk to anyone

-• The new patient clipboard with the obligatory 12 page form
+• The new patient clipboard with the obligatory 12-page form that requires you to repeat the same information on various forms.

 • The information loop battle between the pharmacy and the Doctor’s office

-• The restrictive scheduling process where your schedule is significantly subordinated to the doc.
+• The restrictive scheduling process where your schedule is significantly subordinated to the doctor’s.

-From my view, the answer and the opportunity gap is that patient satisfaction isn’t measured, supervised, and corrective behavior isn’t done.
+The answer and the opportunity gap are that patient satisfaction isn’t measured or supervised, and corrective behavior isn’t done.
 I don’t think this is because the Dr. doesn’t care.
-I think it is because he/she isn’t making it important enough to the front office.
+It is because they aren’t making it important enough to their front office.

 Coach Dave